Art & Architecture

 • The Kritios Boy Sculpture

 The Kritios Boy (or Kritian Boy).
 Marble.
 1.17 m (3 ft 10 in) tall.
-Believed to be the creation of Krito, the teacher of Myron.
+Believed to be the creation of Kritios, the teacher of Myron.
 Circa 480 BCE.
-The Kritios boy belongs to the Late Archaic period and is considered…
+It was found in two parts at the Acropolis of Athens, Greece,…

 Read more: The Kritios Boy Sculpture